 Improvement of Care & Outcome

-DIABETER delivers value-based T1D care to both primary patients (treated at DIABETER from diagnosis onwards: 31%) and secondary patients (received treatment in other clinics before they transferred to DIABETER: 69%).
+DIABETER delivers value-based type 1 diabetes care to both primary patients (treated at DIABETER from diagnosis onwards: 31%) and secondary patients (received treatment in other clinics before they transferred to DIABETER: 69%).
 Primary patients show better glycaemic control (vs. the Dutch average) (primary patients: 31%).
 Recent studies show tracking of life-time HbA1c values and clinical inertia.
 We assess if our care model improves glycaemic control of secondary patients or if tracking prevents improvement toward glycaemic levels comparable to the primary patient group.

 Secondary patients had higher HbA1c at the time they transferred to DIABETER, but the group gradually improved (over months to years) to HbA1c levels comparable with those of primary patients.